Mike Hosking: Just add water for a xenophobic political 'scandal'

 Not that I am complaining, she's made the right call.
 But how ironic that last year this is all a scandal and this year it's barely even news.

 Now the only part of these stories I don't get is why we aren't we clipping the ticket?
-Why when they apply to the local council to send millions of litres offshore aren't the council creaming it?
+Why, when they apply to the councils to send millions of litres offshore, aren't the councils creaming it?
 And why isn't that money then returned to the community in some sort of dividend?
 And further, why haven't we been into this business like robbers' dogs?

 The reason it got so controversial, of course, is the Asian connection.
 We have a big enough collection of xenophobes in this country to get rarked up anytime an Asian touches anything.